 Yes, even I didn’t know about it!

-The Borjomi Natural Park in the city of Borjomi is one of the largest parks in the country with natural drinking water springs, waterfalls, natural hot water pools and a short one hour hike through the forest!
+The Borjomi Natural Park in the city of Borjomi is one of the largest parks in the country, with natural drinking water springs, waterfalls, natural hot water pools, and a short one hour hike through the forest!
 This surely makes the Borjomi Natural Park a must place to visit.

-Just like the trekking in Kazbegi, this forest hike can also be done by a jeep ride at an additional price, but that won’t be as good as hiking so close to natural stream with all sorts of greenery around.
+Just like the trekking in Kazbegi, this forest hike can also be done by a jeep ride at an additional price, but that won’t be as good as hiking so close to a natural stream with all sorts of greenery around.